 Impact on Google Business Profiles

 Your Google Business Profile (GBP) just became your most valuable digital asset.
 No exaggeration.
-In the SGE world, your GBP isn’t just a listing – it’s your primary communication channel with Google’s AI.
+In the SGE world, your GBP isn’t just a listing.
+It’s your primary communication channel with Google’s AI.

 Here’s what’s changing with GBPs: